Andre Garcia (actor)

-Joseph Andre Garcia is a Filipino male actor.
+Joseph Andre Garcia (born October 23, 1999) is a Filipino male actor.
 He is best known for playing Chubbs in the television series Kung Fu Kids.
 He also appeared in the series Dyosa, On the Wings of Love, and #ParangNormal Activity.

 Career

 He first appeared on television when he was 5 years old.
 During summer vacation, he started as a product endorser and commercial model and made several commercials.
 His most recent projects were in ABS-CBN's Kung Fu Kids and Dyosa.